 - Bidgoli, Hossein; et al. (2008).
 The Handbook of Computer Networks.
 Wiley.
 Volume 3, “E-Mail Threats and Vulnerabilities.”

-Among his other security-related (sometimes) blogs are:
+Among his other security-related (mostly) blogs are:

 - Anti-Malware Testing Articles related to the testing of anti-malware/security products.

 - Chain Mail Check Hoax & scam resource

 - Dataholics: the IT addiction IT-related, but not necessarily security.
 Letting his hair down a bit.

 - Mac Virus Articles on Apple- and Android-related security issues.

 - Small Blue-Green World Basically, Harley with his business/consultancy hat on.